floatdrop/memorize-middleware/readme.md

 Type: `Number`
 Default: `0` — never

-How often (in milliseconds) should `memorize` forget cached changes.
+How often (in milliseconds) should `memorize` request new data for middleware.
 Don't make it too low.

 ## License